EricMaeker/dokuwiki-plugin-pubmed/README.md

 - Using the default options:
   - `{{pubmed>24073682}}` where 24073682 is the PMID of the article as notified by pubmed.
-  - `{{pubmed>user:24073682}}` where 24073682 is the PMID of the article as notified by pubmed and the default *user* parameter will be used to create the article citation.

 - Using specific formula:
   - `{{pubmed>long:24073682}}` where 24073682 is the PMID of the article as notified by pubmed and *long* is the selected article citation formula.